 From the results of the evaluation of diphtheria surveillance program managers in Probolinggo District, it is known that they have met the quantity, where all health centers have their own diphtheria surveillance program managers.
 However, the quality has not met the qualifications of surveillance program managers because it still does not meet the qualifications set by the Ministry of Health, where it is known that out of 17 health centers, there are only 13 (76.47%) health center officers who have received surveillance training, and there are still four (23.53%) officers who have not received surveillance training.
 This is due to the change of four (23.53%) new diphtheria surveillance program managers, with a tenure of <1 year and have not received health surveillance training.
 As for the longest program managers >10 years, only three (17.65%) exist.
-This certainly requires more effort to educate new program managers to carry out their duties and responsibilities by the Minister of Health's regulation on surveillance implementation.
-In line with Rimonda's (2004) research on the implementation of dengue fever surveillance, there are dengue fever program managers who have not had epidemiological training (12).
+This certainly requires more effort to educate new program managers to carry out their duties and responsibilities by the Minister of Health's regulation on surveillance implementation (10).
+In line with research by Rimonda et al (11), which states that there are dengue fever program managers who have not had epidemiological training.